apache/spark/CONTRIBUTING.md

 docker-compose -f scripts/ci/docker-compose.yml run airflow-testing /app/scripts/ci/run-ci.sh
 ```

-Alternatively can also set up [Travis CI](https://travis-ci.org/) on your repo to automate this.
+Alternatively, you can also set up [Travis CI](https://travis-ci.org/) on your repo to automate this.
 It is free for open source projects.

 Another great way of automating linting and testing is to use [Git Hooks](https://git-scm.com/book/uz/v2/Customizing-Git-Git-Hooks).
 For example you could create a `pre-commit` file based on the Travis CI Pipeline so that before each commit a local pipeline will be triggered and if this pipeline fails (returns an exit code other than `0`) the commit does not come through.
 This "in theory" has the advantage that you can not commit any code that fails that again reduces the errors in the Travis CI Pipelines.

-Since there are a lot of tests the script would last very long so you propably only should test your new feature locally.
+Since there are a lot of tests the script would last very long so you probably only should test your new feature locally.

 The following example of a `pre-commit` file allows you..
 - to lint your code via flake8